wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="i-have-accommodation-on-timed-exams-and-quizzes--how-do-i-arrange-to-take-these">I have accommodation on timed exams and quizzes.
 How do I arrange to take these?</h2>
-Please use the Disability Resources [portal](https://students.wustl.edu/disability-resources/) to request accommodations for all your exams as soon as possible (first week of class).
+<a id=40></a>Please use the Disability Resources [portal](https://students.wustl.edu/disability-resources/) to request accommodations for all your exams as soon as possible (first week of class).
 Typically this will send details to instructors, who may ask that Disability Resources proctor exams or may contact you individually to proctor exams.

 If you don't hear from instructors, it's best to contact them at least a week before any exams or timed activities to ensure appropriate accommodations.